Voices of Hope Recovery House’s

 3.1 Level of Care: Individuals live in a Recovery Setting with structure.
 This includes individual and group therapy.
 Some insurance plans will cover 3 months or more in this setting.
 This is sometimes referred to as a Halfway House.

-Recovery House: A Recovery Setting, some have black outs (a few days or weeks) where you must stay at the house.
-Recovery Houses often require outpatient therapy, meetings and employment or being self sustaining, within a certain period of time.
+Recovery House: A Recovery Setting, some have blackouts (a few days or weeks) where you must stay at the house.
+Recovery Houses often require outpatient therapy, meetings, and employment or being self-sustaining, within a certain period of time.
 Some Recovery Houses are run by people in Recovery, like Oxford Houses, where you can stay indefinitely.
-Some Recovery Houses will let you have your children with you, but there may be rules regarding age and how many.
+Some Recovery Houses will allow you to have your children with you, but there may be rules regarding age and the number.

 If you would like to talk about the options and find a setting that is right for you, call Voices of Hope at 443-993-7055.
 We can talk it out with you and help you with referrals.